 When Should You See a Neurologist for Headaches?

-Headaches can range from occasional discomfort to chronic or disabling neurological conditions, and not all headaches are benign or “just stress.”
-As part of our comprehensive Head & Brain neurology services, Charis Neurology evaluates headaches that are persistent, worsening, or associated with neurological symptoms — helping patients in Lake Mary and Central Florida understand the cause and next steps for care.
+Not all headaches are benign or "just stress."
+They can range from occasional discomfort to persistent neurological conditions that warrant evaluation.
+As part of our Head & Brain services, Charis Neurology evaluates headaches that are frequent, worsening, or associated with neurological symptoms, helping patients in Lake Mary and Central Florida identify the cause and determine appropriate next steps for care.

 Many headaches are benign and temporary, but some warrant further neurological evaluation.
 You should consider seeing a neurologist if your headaches: